YellowWebcam/yellow-lite/readme.md

 time lapse videos.

-Yellow Lite contains a limited set of functionality of the Yellow Webcam and allows you to resize, crop, and publish your images to one of the following destinations.
+Yellow Lite contains a limited set of functionality of the Yellow Webcam and allows you to resize, crop, and publish your images to the following destinations.

 - Your FTP or SFTP server